Group Prize - Early Career Physics Communicator Award

 The report should be accompanied by the applicant’s CV and include:

-- brief details of their academic physics work or study;
+- Brief details of their academic physics work or study;

-- evidence of communication activities undertaken to encourage others in physics appreciation or the general understanding of physics;
+- Evidence of communication activities undertaken to encourage others in physics' appreciation or the general understanding of physics;

-- the names and contact details of two referees with close knowledge of the applicants work and/or their communication activities.
+- The names and contact details of two referees with close knowledge of the applicant's work and/or their communication activities.
 References will only be taken up for those who are shortlisted.